 - Brush your tongue and all mucosal (pink) areas to debride

 - Soak your dentures with polydent tabs if you prefer, but only do this once a week.
-More frequent will discolor your dentures.
+More frequent use of tabs will discolor your dentures and turn them orange.
 NEVER place dentures in bleach

 - See our hygienist every 6 months – 1 year for cleaning